Nigerian Ayamase / Ofada Stew Recipe

 - Pour the blended pepper mix into a strainer (ase) and let excess water drain out

-- Set another large pot with a tight fitting lead on high heat, add in the palm oil.
-Bleach the oil for 8-12 minute.
+- Set another large pot with a tight fitting lead on medium heat, add in the palm oil.
+Bleach the oil for 5-10 minutes.
 Just until the oil changes to a lighter color

 - Add in the parboiled meat and fry until lightly browned (Stir often so the meat doesn’t stick or burn)